With the release of The Social Dilemma by Netflix in 2020, AI in Social Media has become a very hot topic.

 Check the Facebook community standard to understand more.

-Facebook is Mapping Population Density
+Facebook AI Population Density Maps

 For example, translating from German to English, the tool works in a way of combining three different language models.
 German to English + English to German + English model.